-Table3: Socio-Demographic Profile for Administration Staff
+Table 3: Socio Demographic Profile for Administrative Staff

-Position Gender Qualification Years of Experience Director General for Vocational Training Administration Male PhD 9 Director of Scientific Affairs Male MA 9 Head of Curriculum Development Male MA 5
+Director of Scientific Affairs Male MA 9 Head of Curriculum Development Male MA 5

 Table 3 clearly sheds light on an important part of the study sample.
-The part upon which the study findings can be translated into a tangible syllabus, it is obvious that the trainees and English language trainers' opinions are Table 4: Chi-Square Test Results for Trainees' fundamental for this study, the same weigh should be given to administrative staff's opinions as they are crucial for getting the whole issue into actions.
+The part upon which the study findings can be translated into a tangible syllabus, it is obvious that the trainees and English language trainers' opinions are fundamental for this study, the same weigh should be given to administrative staff's opinions as they are crucial for getting the whole issue into actions.

-Table 4:Chi-Square Test Results for Trainees' questionnaire:
+Table 4: Chi-Square Test Results for Trainees' questionnaire:

-No. Statement Chi-square value P-value Median Trend 1 The current English language syllabus does not sufficiently meet my needs as a vocational trainee 67.720 0.00 2 Strongly Agree 2 I am sufficiently motivated to learn English through a course that concentrates more on technical language 45.600 0.00 2 Strongly Agree 3 I expected to be taught a sufficient amount of technical vocabulary at the 30.200 0.00 1 Agree
+No. Statement Chi-square value P-value Median Trend 1 The current English language syllabus does not sufficiently meet my needs as a vocational trainee 67.720 0.00 2 To Strongly Agree 2 I am sufficiently motivated to learn English through a course that concentrates more on technical language 45.600 0.00 2 To Strongly Agree 3 I expected to be taught a sufficient amount of technical vocabulary at the preparatory course 30.200 0.00 1 To Agree 4 The English language syllabus is not designed in the same way as the other courses I studied at the preparatory course 26.800 0.00 2 To Strongly Agree 5 I might be more satisfied about the current syllabus, if provided with the technical language which I might later use at work scope 12.800 0.01 2 To Strongly Agree